johnalam/F5-Data-Group-Manager/README.md

 # F5-data-group-manager

 Manage iRule data-groups from a central location.
+Manage a data-group across multiple BigIPs with synchronization.